 As we mentioned, and as wonderful as brow products are, they're truly just a Band-Aid solution for fixing uneven brows.
 They can help, and we love them for that, but they obviously won't get to the root of your uneven eyebrows—and we mean that literally.
 So patience and most likely some grow-out time will be necessary.
 Here's Healy's expert process.

-Step six: Fill while you wait.
+Fill while you wait.
 "I recommend using a pencil for instant gratification, but don't apply it through the entire shape of your brow, just where you need it in the areas that are sparse and being grown out," he says.
 Also, he adds to make sure your pencil pick is the perfect match for your brow color.

-Step seven: Make a follow-up plan.
+Make a follow-up plan.
 Healy suggests scheduling monthly appointments with your brow artist and only plucking the most obvious of strays—aka the ones that are in the dead center between your brow and lid.